10 Health & Safety Tips for Safety Managers

 No matter the industry, odds are good your workplace contains any number of hazards.
 A few common hazards include:

-In almost every instance, visual communication can alert workers to hazards—and offer best practices for staying safe:
+In most instances, visual communication can alert workers to hazards and offer best practices for staying safe:

 Good to Know: Safety signs can improve safety, promote positive work practices, and help facilities avoid hefty OSHA fines.
-The agency increased maximum penalties by 80% in 2016, the organization’s first increase since 1990.
-The top penalty for serious violations rose from $7,000 to $12,471 in 2016.
+Maximum OSHA Penalties:

 - Serious violations: $13,260 per violation